 Switches and pots

 The Zorro is well equipped with switches and pots.
-The switches are quite short and not as easy to operate as those on a 'full-size' set like the TX16S.
-The layout is okay, except for the front 3-pos switches which - as a thumber - I fnd a little awkward to operate.
+That said, the switches are quite short and not as easy to operate as those on a 'full-size' set like the TX16S.

 The pots at the top are better described as ‘rollers’.
 The centre position is marked, but there is no centre detent.
-I found them usable for camber control, however I would be less inclined to use them for throttle control.
+I found them okay for camber control, however I would be less inclined to use them for throttle control.

 Antenna

-2.4 GHz Antenna |
+2.4 GHz Antenna

 Gimbals